abstractFlo/atlas-docs/documentation/server/discord/authentication.md

 #### Step 3

-Go to OAuth 2 and setup the redirect url and press save.
+Go to OAuth 2 and setup the redirect URL and press save.
-This url must be set inside`environment.json` under `redirect_url` too.
+This URL must be set inside `environment.json` under `redirect_url` too.

 ![Add Redirect URL](../../../.gitbook/assets/discord/authorization_redirect.png)

-{% hint style="success" %} That's all for setup.
+{% hint style="success" %} That's all for Setup.
 The Framework does the rest for you. {% endhint %}

 ## Example Usage

-This is a simple integration inside the connection process for your gamemode.
+This is a simple integration inside the connection process for your Gamemode.
 You must be familiar with the setup.
-This example does not explain the very begining part for creating components.
+This example does not explain the very basic part for creating components.
 Only the needed components.
-Any kind of code can modify to fit your needs.
+Any kind of code can modify to fit your own needs.

-{% hint style="warning" %} This section describe the usage of our products on each side.
-This mean our framework for server/client and [our CEF implementation with svelte](https://github.com/abstractFlo/altv-svelte-tailwind-typescript).
+{% hint style="warning" %} This section describes the usage of our products on each side.
+This means our framework for server/client and [our CEF implementation with svelte](https://github.com/abstractFlo/altv-svelte-tailwind-typescript).
-If you have a different setup on CEF side, you can port the svelte part to your needs {% endhint %}
+If you have a different setup on CEF side, you can port the Svelte part to your preferred solution. {% endhint %}

 ### Server

-{% hint style="info" %} This is the server side integration for discord authentication {% endhint %}
+{% hint style="info" %} This is the Server side integration for Discord authentication {% endhint %}

 {% tabs %} {% tab title="auth.component.ts" %}